Th4nat0s/FastResponder/README.md

 #Fast Responder
 ##Concepts

-His tool collects differents artefact on live Windows and records the results in csv files.
+His tool collects different artefacts on live Windows and records the results in csv files.
 With the analyses of this artefacts, an early compromission can be detected.
 ## Requirements
 - pywin32
 - python WMI